F3DS-Package/F3DS-Package/README.md

 [![License](https://img.shields.io/badge/license-MIT-red.svg)](https://opensource.org/license/mit/)

+Status: **DEVELOPMENT**

+## Introduction

 F3DS package is a modern Fortran software of finite volume method (FVM) for fulid dynamics solvers.
 F3DS Package is composed of below:

 - F3DS Flamework: Flamework for developing fluid dynamics solvers.
 - F3DS Resource: Models and schemes for specific solvers.
 - F3DS Collection: Solvers built by F3DS Framework & Resource.

-Status: **DEVELOPMENT**

-Solvers are generalized.
-We can change parameters by a configuration file witch writen by JSON file format.
-Of course we can also change a grid and an initial condition.
+The framework is designed to discretize any governing equations.
+We hope to contribute to many researchers and engineers through this flexible framework-centered software package.
+And we also hope that many researchers and engineers can collaborate through this framework.

+## F3DS Flamework

+- Source code location: framework/src
+- Static link library location: libs/f3ds_framework.a

+This code uses object-oriented design (OOD) and dependency injection strategy to design the generic FVM framework.
+But, Users do not need to understand OOD.
+Variables are expressed as a Structure of Arrays layout, which helps speed up the solver.
-We can easily build a solver for any non-viscous and viscous fluid using this flamework.
+You can easily build a usefull solver for any non-viscous and viscous fluid using this flamework.
 We are working on improving parallel computing and developing features for unstructured mesh.

-## F3DS Flamework

-The source code is located in "framework" directory.
-The static link library is located in libs/f3ds_framework.a.
-This flamework is desined by Object Oriented Desing (OOD) and supports Structure of Arrays (SoA) layout.
-We provide a fast, maintainable FVM library and solvers.

 ### Features